Use a Secondary Cut And Paste Function to Avoid Overwriting Clipboard Contents on Mac

 - Control+Y pastes the content

 These two control key shortcuts work in the Finder for elements, but not files, folders, or file system items.
-For files and folders, now that cut and paste came to OS X Lion and continues in new versions of OS X, you can use Cut & Paste on a filesystem level, providing for a Windows-style system of moving items around the Finder.
+For files and folders, now that cut and paste came to Mac OS X and continues in new versions of the Mac operating system, so you can use Cut & Paste on a filesystem level, providing for a Windows-style system of moving items around the Finder.

 If memorizing another keyboard shortcut isn’t for you, try using a simple clipboard history app like ClipMenu instead.
 These apps allow you to store and recall tons of data in the clipboard, retrievable with the standard Command keys.